adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 # Web sockets
 ## A basic cross platform socket API

 Both Windows and Linux provide a C API for communicating with other devices over network.
 They are similar to each other but some work needs to be done if you want to provide the same API to the rest of your application.
-This post will demonstrate some basic socket functionality while hiding the differences between system calls.
+This post will demonstrate some basic socket functionality and how to hide the differences between system calls.

 ### Windows